 Cinnamon and sweet potatoes are a natural combo, and it comes through in the background of the spread that really makes it just perfect – plus antioxidant power!

-Try it on toast, bagels, or in oatmeal.
-This will stay good in your fridge for about 5-7 days – if you have leftovers!
+Try this delicious take on peanut butter spread on toast, bagels, or in oatmeal.
+Sweet Potato Spread will stay good in your fridge for about 5-7 days – if you have leftovers!

 A fun way to incorporate vegetables into breakfast or anytime!